denvermullets/joberino-portal-api/README.md

 This is built using ``Ruby 2.7.1`` and ``Rails 6.0.3.4``.
 Please make sure you're using at least those versions of Ruby / Rails.

 Joberino uses Kimurai gem, which uses Selenium, Nokogiri, and Capybara.
 Bundle install should take care of you but if not here's the commands you can use.
-It also uses Dotenv so manage your LinkedIn
+It also uses Dotenv to manage your LinkedIn info.

 ```
 brew cask install google-chrome firefox